Updated: Nov 10, 2009

 Firefox 3 and Firefox 3.5 do not reduce the word spacing between two inline elements (e.g. spans) to less than zero.
 This is a bug.
 Internet Explorer 8 does not reduce the word spacing to less than zero.
 This is a bug.

-When word spacing is declared in em
+When word spacing is declared in em, the em value is

 multiplied with the font-size to give the number of pixels that is added to the